liuxiong332/web-package-start-kit/README.md

 # web-package-start-kit

-This repository is the start kit of web component package.
-The developer that want to develop the web package, can clone this repository and modify the source to satisfy the special requirement.
+This repository is the reimplementation of project [todomvc](http://todomvc.com/examples/backbone/).

+This demo project has the following characters:

+- Use the backbone framework
+- Use the `CMD` management pattern, to make the project clear and easy-understanding.

 ## Local Setup